CoderAvi/online-inventory-managment-system/README.md

-	in add-to-database file after running you will get an interface where you can add any new product to the inventory. in update file after running you will get an interface where you can make changes in existing product in your inventory by searching their product id. i have added product id from 1 to 11 in database. if you want to search kindly
+	in add-to-database file after running you will get an interface where you can add any new product to the inventory. in update file after running you will get an interface where you can make changes in existing product in your inventory by searching their product id. i have added product id from 1 to 11 in database. if you want to search kindly click from 1 to 11 any number in between.

 												~Avinash- 11906852